Fluffy and soft Homemade Buttermilk Pancakes! You can taste the wonderful buttery flavor with each bite! Topped it with homemade strawberry sauce.

 - Add almond extract to the batter and mix.

-- Heat a large griddle pan or frying pan on medium heat.
-Spray with non-stick cooking spray or melt butter on the pan.
+- Heat ½ Tbsp butter in a large griddle pan or frying pan on medium heat.

-- Pour about ¾ cup of batter onto hot pan from 12 inch high.
-This is necessary for a nice circular shape.
+- Pour about ¾ cup of batter onto the hot pan from 12-inch (30 cm) high.
+This helps making a nice round pancake.

-- Sprinkle powder sugar and serve with maple syrup or homemade Strawberry Sauce (Compote).
+- Sprinkle powder sugar and serve with maple syrup or homemade strawberry compote.